cristian-grecu/master-baccarat-2025/README.md

 If your code does not compile and simulate in ModelSim or does not synthesize in Quartus under these conditions (e.g., because of syntax errors, misconnected ports, or missing files, non-synthesizable RTL), you will receive **0 marks** for the relevant portion of the grade.

-### Post-synthesis simulation

-Be sure to exhaustively test **both** the SystemVerilog RTL code you write and the post-synthesis netlist Verilog file produced by Quartus (see the Tutorial).
-It is **entirely possible** to write “unsynthesizable” RTL that works “in simulation” but either fails to synthesize or synthesizes into something that behaves differently.
-We will be assigning marks for **both** your RTL and the netlist we synthesize from it.

-Optionally, you may include the post-synthesis netlist (`.vo` file) you generated from Quartus.
-We will not use it for marking, but it can provide evidence in the unlikely event that you need to appeal your marks.

-### Marks
+## Marks

 We will use a simplified marking method this term.
-I will leave the previous marking process below for you, so you know what you're missing. **Do** keep the file names and structure as per the instructions in the "Old marking process".
+I will leave the previous marking process below for you, so you know what you're missing. **Do** keep the file names and structure as per the instructions in the "Old Marking Process" shown below.

 Your grade for lab 1 will have two components:
-1. Demo and interview on Friday, during the lab session (you will have to book an appointment with a TA): 10 marks
+1. Demo and interview during your lab session: 10 marks
 2. Code quality check: 5 marks

 The demo/interview will consist of your demonstrating the Baccarat game to the TA, and answering questions related to your code.
 You will have approximatively 10 minutes.
+You will have to show working simulation as well as coverage reports for as many tasks as you have completed.

 Code quality will be checked as well for your Github classroom submission.
 Details to pay attention to:
 - code readability
 - comments to indicate purpose at the top of each source file and explanations for all modules, processes (**always** blocks)
 - compliance with the three synthesizable patterns indicated in lecture
-- correct use of behavioural SV (i.e., if you design your hardware by hand and then instantiate gates, registers, muxes etc., you will lose marks)
+- correct use of behavioural SV (i.e., if you instantiate low-level gates, registers, muxes etc., you will lose marks)

 We will also provide a submission completeness check to make sure you did not miss any files from your Github classroom submission.
-If you submit your lab 1 before Wednesday, 11.59pm, you will get a notification on Thursday morning about any potentially missing files from your submitted lab assignment.
+If you submit your lab 1 by 11:59pm on the Friday night before the first lab marking session (Monday), you will get a notification on the weekend about any potentially missing files from your submitted lab assignment.
 The goal of this service is to encourage you to finish your lab early, and to avoid late submissions (and consequently loss of marks).

-==Old marking process below==
+This service will not be performed in future labs.

+### Old Marking Process (not used 2022W1)

 The evaluation of your submission consists of several parts:
 - **30%**: automatic testing of your RTL code (your `*.sv`)